mvngu/haskyll/doc/list_comprehension.md

 function by specifying its parameters, followed by the function definition.
 List comprehension forces us to define the function first, then specify the parameters.[^b] Hey, don't blame Haskell for the dyslexia.
 The set comprehension notation from mathematics does it first.
-Haskell see, haskell do.
+Haskell see, Haskell do.

 <!--=========================================================================-->